De Laval nozzle

-A de Laval nozzle (or convergent-divergent nozzle, CD nozzle or con-di nozzle) is a tube that is pinched in the middle with a rapid convergence and gradual divergence.
+A de Laval nozzle (or convergent–divergent nozzle, CD nozzle or con–di nozzle) is a tube that is pinched in the middle with a rapid convergence and gradual divergence.
 It is used to accelerate a compressible fluid to supersonic speeds in the axial (thrust) direction, by converting the thermal energy of the flow into kinetic energy.
 De Laval nozzles are widely used in some types of steam turbines and rocket engine nozzles.
 It also sees use in supersonic jet engines.

-Similar flow properties have been applied to jet streams within astrophysics.
+Similar flow properties have been applied to jet streams in astrophysics.